 - Persistent Depressive Disorder – someone who has struggled with major depression for 2 or more years may suffer from persistent depressive disorder.

-- Seasonal Affective Disorder (SAD) – a period of depression that onsets during winter/cold months.
+- Seasonal Affective Disorder (SAD) – a period that onsets during winter/cold months.
 It’s thought to be due to decrease of natural light and shorter days.
 Most people with SAD don’t suffer during spring and summer months when there are longer days and more light.

-- Postpartum Depression – depression that onsets after the birth of a child.
+- Postpartum Depression – onsets after the birth of a child.
 Most common in women, but some men experience it as well.
 It is thought to happen due to huge hormonal changes, sleeplessness, life changes, etc. that accompany having a new baby.

-- Premenstrual Dysphoric Disorder (PMDD) – women who have PMDD have depression symptoms at the start of each monthly menstrual cycle.
+- Premenstrual Dysphoric Disorder (PMDD) – women who have PMDD have symptoms at the start of each monthly menstrual cycle.

-Here are some common MYTHS around depression:
+Common MYTHS around depression: